translating-science/rust-smart-fhir/README.md

 * `/launch.html`, defined in `src/launch.rs`
 * `/healthcheck.html`, defined in `src/health.rs`

-It also exposes endpoints to serve the contents of the `/lib` and `/resources` directories, using the [actix_files](https://docs.rs/actix-files/latest/actix_files/) crate.
+It also exposes endpoints to serve the contents of the `/resources` directory, using the [actix_files](https://docs.rs/actix-files/latest/actix_files/) crate.

 The `/healthcheck.html` endpoint provides a simple mechanism to check if the server is running.